Browsing Category

 Todd Philips, director, Joker, at the Toronto premiere

 Me, I found his performance downright creepy.
-Yes, yes, that is the point, that is the role, that is the text, grim as it is.
-My unease has nothing to do with Phoenix: the guy has mad skills-add him to the long list of actors willing to do wild physical transformations to win an Oscar inhabit a role.
+Yes, that is the point, the role, the text, grim as it is.
+My unease has nothing to do with Phoenix: the guy has skills-add him to the long list of actors willing to do wild physical transformations to win an Oscar inhabit the role.
 The plot: a failed comic becomes unhinged and wreaks violence, igniting a revolution.
-This is a film that you aren’t happy to have seen.
-I’m no prude-I can take dark, I can take violent, I can take it all (see yesterday’s post)… but you need to prove to me it matters.
-Prove to me it isn’t window dressing, in this case, with black curtains.
-I cannot recommend it really without a warning, despite admirable production design and operatic sheen, despite the wow! of a tremendously gifted actor.
-If Phillips was after chaos, he certainly has thrown his hat into the ring for that is what is strewn, however cinematically, on the screen as a deranged supervillain incites followers… into chaos.
-This is an allegory for hell pretending to be a film: anything it is trying to say about mental illness is overpowered by some of the darkest scenes offered at TIFF 2019.
-Todd Phillips, in my mind, is responsible already for questionable cultural influences-the guy created the Hangover trilogy, it’s very own kind of polemic.
-I know we are meant to think of this film as an arty origin story and perhaps for some viewers, it will land there.
-For me, this film landed at why?
-I left the theatre feeling… nervous.
+This is a film that you are not happy to have seen.
+I’m no prude- I can take dark, violent, and all (see yesterday’s post)… but show me some proof it matters.
+Prove it isn’t window dressing, in this case, a window with black curtains.
+I cannot recommend it without warning, despite the admirable production design and operatic sheen, despite the wow! of a tremendously gifted actor.
+If Phillips was after chaos, he certainly has thrown his hat into the ring, for that is what is sprayed, however cinematically, on the screen as a deranged supervillain incites followers… into chaos.
+Joker is an allegory for hell pretending to be a film: anything it tries to say about mental illness is overpowered by some of the darkest scenes offered at TIFF 2019.
+Todd Phillips, in my mind, is responsible already for questionable cultural influences-the guy created the Hangover trilogy, its very own kind of polemic.
+We are meant to think of this film as an arty origin story, and perhaps it will land there for some viewers.
+For me, this film landed at Why?
 And don’t shrug me off: It’s only a movie, Anne.
 Movies shape culture.
-Period.
 I’m with Meryl Streep, who was feted here in Toronto at a TIFF fundraising gala:

 When armed with material that’s compelling you have to ask yourself — does this help?
 Does this need to be in the world?